PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 One important thing to notice about all of these container Elements and Windows layouts... they all take a "list of lists" as the layout.
 They all have a layout that looks like this `[[   ]]`

-You will want to keep this `[[ ]]` construct in your head a you're debugging your tabbed windows.
+You will want to keep this `[[ ]]` construct in your head as you're debugging your tabbed windows.
 It's easy to overlook one or two necessary ['s

 As mentioned earlier, the old-style Tabs were limited to being at the Window-level only.
 In other words, the tabs were equal in size to the entire window.
 This is not the case with the "new-style" tabs.
 This is why you're not going to be upset when you discover your old code no longer works with the new PySimpleGUI release.
 It'll be worth the few moments it'll take to convert your code.